metamn/TribeHeadz/README.md

 ## The Design/Coding Process

 - first the DB was created through seeding
-- then the URL structure was mapped to resources
+- then the app was designed / the URL structure was mapped to resources
 - then resources were created with the test-first, top-bottom approach: integration > functional > unit tests
 - then design
 - then refactoring